Wisconsin Highway 57: History

 WisDOT rerouted WIS 57 in south Ozaukee County during the early 1990s in response to local municipalities who complained about heavy traffic on the road.
 This realignment signed the highway along WIS 167 and I-43 to avoid entering the downtown areas of Mequon, Thiensville, Grafton and Cedarburg.
 WIS 57's former routing became extensions of County Trunk Highway W (CTH-W).
 This realignment plan also turned WIS 143 over to the county and extended WIS 181 northward from WIS 167 to WIS 60.

 A WisDOT project rebuilt and widened the stretch of WIS 57 between WIS 54 and WIS 42, between Sturgeon Bay and Green Bay, a primary route to the Door Peninsula, to four lanes between 1999 and 2008.
 This section had been a two-lane highway, but traffic during the vacation season caused long delays and made an expansion necessary.
-The heavy traffic also resulted in the deaths of eighteen people on this section between 1994 and 1997, earning the highway the nickname "Bloody Route 57" among locals.
+The heavy traffic also resulted in the deaths of eighteen people on this section between 1994 and 1997, earning the highway the nickname "Bloody 57" among locals.
 The results of extensive archeological excavations made in connection with the project are detailed along with a discussion of the highway expansion in informational kiosks at the CTH-C park and ride lot in Door County and at Wequiock Falls in Brown County.
 The project began in 1999 when the interchange between WIS 54 and WIS 57 was rebuilt as Phase I of the project.
 Phase 2 widened WIS 57 to four lanes on the 8 mi between WIS 54 and Dyckesville during 2002 and 2003.
 The first section of four-lane road officially opened on December 2, 2003.
 WisDOT then began Phase 3 of the project, which widened the rest of the highway through the WIS 42 junction.
 The first part of this phase, a 6 mi bypass of Dyckesville that reached the Door-Kewaunee county line, opened on December 1, 2006.
 The entire project was completed on October 6, 2008, when the last 11 mi section near Sturgeon Bay was officially opened.